amolapratap/captcha-solver-..._ab12-.../README.md

 # Captcha Solver Project

 ## Project Description
 This project is a simple web application that takes a captcha image URL as a query parameter, displays the captcha, and simulates solving it within 15 seconds.
-The solved text is then displayed on the page and notified to a given callback URL.
+The solved text is then displayed on the page and sent to a specified callback URL.

 ## Features
-- Display captcha request from URL
+- Display captcha from URL
 - Simulate the solving of the captcha
 - Notify a callback URL with the solved text

 ## Usage
 To use the captcha solver, open the app with a URL parameter, e.g.: